 Dean, School of Nursing, Linda Koch Lorimer Professor of Nursing and Professor of Epidemiology

 Dr. Kurth, Dean and Linda Koch Lorimer Professor, Yale University School of Nursing, is an elected Fellow of the National Academy of Medicine (NAM) and a member of the NAM Board on Global Health.
-She is vice chair of the Consortium of Universities for Global Health (CUGH).
+She is chair of the Consortium of Universities for Global Health (CUGH).
 Her research focuses on HIV/reproductive health and global health system strengthening.
 She is an international advocate for the role of nurses and midwives, among other health providers, in planetary health – the...

 Senior Research Scientist in Forestry and Environmental Studies